EliahKagan/subaudit/README.md

-  requests about testing using audit hooks in [a project we have collaborated on](https://github.com/dmvassallo/EmbeddingScratchwork), which helped me to recognize what kinds of usage were more or less clear and that it could be good to have a library like subaudit; and for coauthoring the `@skip_if_unavailable` decorator used there, which motivated the one here.
+  requests about testing using audit hooks in [a project we have collaborated on](https://github.com/dmvassallo/EmbeddingScratchwork), which helped me to recognize what kinds of usage were more or less clear and that it could be good to have a library like subaudit; and for coauthoring a `@skip_if_unavailable` decorator that had been used there, which motivated the one here.

 ## About the name